wbohanw/free_ai_agent_api/README.md

-# OpenRouter AI Chat Automation
+# FREE AI API SERVER

 Hacked OpenRouter API services via a REST API.
 For learning and development ONLY